 - To provide opportunities to guide and promote the development of scientific and rational modes of thought

 - To challenge the intellectual ability of all, to fully equip and prepare those taking study of the subject to a higher level and to reflect success by high exam grades

-The Department consists of six well equipped laboratories on the ground floor and a technicians’ area.
+The Department consists of eight well equipped laboratories on the ground floor and a technicians’ area.
 All labs have a data projector for use with a staff laptop.
 The department also has use of a dedicated data-logging laboratory, shared with Biology and Chemistry, for data-logging and IT-based work.

 Sixth Form Clinic

 Weekly clinics are offered to Sixth Form Physicists for both the A Level and GCSE courses.
 Boys are encouraged to use these clinics in order to seek help with any aspect of their work in Physics.